alie8096/my-command/README.md

   value
   ```

-  > Use $? to get numeric reterned vale
+  > Use $? to get numeric returned vale

   ```sh
   func_name() {